Muyu people

-Muyu is one of the ethnic groups in Indonesia originating around the Muyu River, which lies in the northeast of Merauke, South Papua.
+The Muyu people is one of the ethnic groups originating around the Muyu River, which lies in the northeast of Merauke, South Papua, Indonesia.
 They speak Muyu.

 Etymology

 The term "Muyu" emerged from two possibilities: first, it appeared along with the arrival of the Catholic missions and Father Petrus Hoeboer, a Dutch national, in 1933.
 The term "Muyu" originated from the local residents referring to the western and eastern parts of the river as "ok Mui," meaning "Mui River," which they regularly conveyed to the Dutch.
 This term eventually evolved into Muyu.

 Secondly, the term originated from the first contact between the Muyu and Dutch explorers in 1909.
 They were traveling upstream of Digul River to Kao River, when they met with a group of people from a sub-tribe of the Muyu, the Kamindip tribe, specifically the Muyan clan.
 The Muyan introduced themselves as "neto muyannano" ('we are Muyan people').
 The name Muyan is the one that was later recorded as Muyu for the name for the whole tribe.